 Get control of your schedule now

-- Does it handle any required state reporting?
+- Can you handle required state reporting?

-- Does it offer multiple clinical services?
+- Are you able to offer multiple clinical services?

 Don’t forget to consider the patient experience.
 A mobile-friendly, easy-to-use scheduling tool will attract customers looking for fast help in a time of high stress.

-This year in particular, perhaps the biggest thing pharmacists can do for their communities is to offer COVID-19 and flu testing.
-Rapid POC (point-of-care) testing can quickly discriminate between the two viruses, giving your patients the answers they need as soon as possible.
+- Rapid POC (point-of-care) testing can quickly discriminate between the two viruses, giving your patients the answers they need as soon as possible.

 Once you’ve decided on services, how will you let your community know about them?
 Will you leverage your in-store real estate and social media?
 Attend community events to get the word out?
 Consider a pharmacy management system that can connect you to waiting patients in your area to help drive demand for your services.

-Consider your storage plan
+Reconfigure your storage plan